4GeeksAcademy/react-tutorial-exercises/README.md

 ## Manual Installation

-1. Download the react exercises by cloning the project or downloading the zip.

-Note: Once you finish downloading, make sure you are in the right folder (you will find a the subdirectory "exercises").

-2. Make sure you have the [breathecode-cli](https://github.com/breatheco-de/breathecode-cli) installed and `node.js` version 10+.
+1. Make sure you have the [breathecode-cli](https://github.com/breatheco-de/breathecode-cli) installed and `node.js` version 10+.
 This is the command to install the breathecode-cli

 ```sh
 $ npm i breathecode-cli -g
 ```

+1. Download the react exercises by **cloning** the project or typing `breathecode download` or downloading the zip from github.

+Note: Once you finish downloading, make sure you are in the right folder (you will find a the subdirectory "exercises").

 3) Start the tutorial/exercises by running the following command from the root of the project: